 While I sort of regret that the process is accompanied by a significant rise in prices (that, truth be told, sometimes are outrageously inadequate to their real value, like it was the case with their recent C9 DB4 ‘1 VEV’ limited edition model that featured a small part of a historic Aston Martin and was offered at a price like it was a part of Apollo 11 lander,) I also understand that this is sort of inevitable: good designers need to be paid well and good machinery required to make high-grade cases and in-house mechanisms costs tons of money.

-That’s probably the reason why I especially liked this new C8 UTC Worldtimer: while making a significant step forward with the introduction of this watch, the British brand somehow managed to keep the price relatively low (although more than €1100 with local VAT tax included is still nothing to sneeze at) keeping it within reach of an average watch enthusiast, while offering a solid, well-balanced product that even a lot more established brands wouldn’t be ashamed of.
+That’s probably the reason why I especially liked this new C8 UTC Worldtimer: while making a significant step forward with the introduction of this watch, the British brand somehow managed to keep the price relatively low (although more than €1100 with local VAT tax included is still nothing to sneeze at) keeping it within reach of an average watch enthusiast, while offering a solid, carefully balanced product that even a lot more established brands wouldn’t be ashamed of.

 Case & Strap